hbctraining/Training-modules/Basic_shell/04_shell_scripts.md

 **Why do I need a shebang line?
 My scripts ran perfectly well before without it.**

 Having a shebang line is best practice.
-Your script runs fine without it, because we call our script with the command `sh listing.sh`, the sh part tells the computer to use bash to interpret the script.
+Your script runs fine without it, because we call our script with the command `sh listing.sh`, the sh part tells the computer to use the default shell (bash) to interpret the script.
 However, we will not always use sh to call our scripts and different programs (perl, python, etc) will have different shebang lines.
 To avoid any issues, it is best practice to add a shebang line to tell the bash shell which interpreter to use.

 #### Adding verbosity